100 messaggi

-"100 messaggi" (Cento messaggi) is a song by Italian singer Lazza.
+"100 messaggi" (Cento messaggi) is a song written and recorded by Italian rapper Lazza.
+It was released as a single on 27 February 2024 and later added in the rapper's fourth studio album, Locura.

 It was written by Lazza, Drillionaire, Miles, Guillermo Moreno Romero and Denis Lesjak, and produced by Lazza, Drillionaire and Miles.
 The song was performed for the first time during Lazza's appearance as a guest act at the Sanremo Music Festival 2024.
 It was released by Island Records on 27 February 2024.

 The song topped the Italian singles chart and was certified triple platinum in Italy.

 Music video

 The music video for the song was released on YouTube on 6 March 2024.
 It was directed by YouNuts! and shot at the Palazzo Arese Borromeo in Cesano Maderno.